 When this option is set to “ON”, contents within the selected upload directory will be replicated securely via Secure Sockets Layer (SSL).

-Based on your environment, you may have specific file-naming conventions pertaining to the use of upper vs. lowercase text.
-Additionally, some web services require that filenames also adhere to a specific case usage model.
+Your environment may have specific file-naming conventions pertaining to the use of upper vs. lowercase text.
+Some web services require that filenames use a specific case usage model.
 For example, a web-based database application may require that all file names be lowercase, but your environment requires the use of capital letters.
-The Force Case functionality can be incorporated in these cases, to change case-usage of your files during upload.

 |Pass through all requests without modifying||With this option selected, filenames will remain as is, in regards to case usage when uploaded to the upload directory.|

 |Convert all uploads to lowercase||This forces lowercase character use for all filenames when content is uploaded to the upload directory. |